BNC Reception: Monday – Friday, 9am – 3pm

 Along with ongoing fundraising and success in obtaining a 1991-1992 Hunter Area Assistance Scheme (HASS) grant, LMCC approved the leasing of the Belmont North Community Hall.
 With the assistance of Eastlake Skill share office accommodation was built.

-Since July 1994, the centre has operated under Department of Community Services (DOCS), Community Grants Program funds and has been registered as an incorporated, non-profit community based association.
+Since July 1994, the centre has operated under Department of Community Services (currently Department of Communities & Justice), Community Grants Program funds and has been registered as an incorporated, non-profit community based association.

 The committee and coordinator have since worked closely together to ensure that BNC grows and adapts to future community needs.